mbartcus/cv/_posts/logging/2023-03-04-logging-in-python.md

 - every log should inform us about the time it was generated,
 - every log must indicate its type (error, warning, general information, etc),
-- every log should contain some information about what is doing the log and where to look for it's source.
+- every log should contain some information about what is doing the log and where to look for its source.

 As part of this short article, I will provide you with information on how to create logging in to Python correctly.